OlivierSohn/hamazed/BACKLOG.md

 - make an animation between levels to make the world reduce progressively

 ## Animation Design
+- for each number use a corresponding shape :
+  - 1 : circle (simpleExplosion)
+  - 2 : rotating bar that goes up
+  - 3 : triangle
+  - 4 : square
+  - etc...
 - use a different animation when the target is met?
 - make gravity based animations rebound on walls, lose % velocity when hitting the bottom